Orkney: Stoat problem and solution

-Not all was going well as of 15 January 2021, according to The Times which stated that the project "has been hit by alleged sabotage after the destruction and theft of traps that have also killed and injured household pets and other animals" but added that the £6 million programme was supported by most islanders.
+Not all was going well as of 15 January 2021, according to The Times, which stated that the project "has been hit by alleged sabotage after the destruction and theft of traps that have also killed and injured household pets and other animals" but added that the £6 million programme was supported by most islanders.
 Another news item stated that some of the traps had "caught and killed family pets as well as hundreds of other animals".
 A subsequent report confirmed that "Police Scotland is investigating a number of incidents involving damage to and the theft of stoat traps in Orkney".

+By 2024 the Orkney Native Wildlife Project had spent £7.9m trapping more than 6,300 stoats.
+Progress was impacted by the COVID-19 pandemic restrictions which prevented trapping in the 2020 breeding season.

 Protected areas

 There are 13 Special Protection Areas and 6 Special Areas of Conservation in Orkney.
 One of Scotland's 40 national scenic areas, the Hoy and West Mainland National Scenic Area, is also located in the islands.
 The seas to the northwest of Orkney are important for sand eels that provides a food source for many species of fish, seabirds, seals, whales and dolphins, and are now protected as Nature Conservation Marine Protected Area (NCMPA) that covers 4365 km2.